 The Admissions Policy for academic year (2023/24) is shown below.
 For Admissions Policies for other years, please see About Us/Statutory Information/Policies.

-We encourage applicants from non-linked schools and those who live out of our local area to apply; for the last nine years all on time applicants who prioritised us have secured a place at The Cowplain School.
+We encourage applicants from non-linked schools and those who live out of our local area to apply; in the last twelve years all on time applicants who prioritised us have secured a place at The Cowplain School.

 As an Academy School we set our own Admissions Policy.
 If we are full in any year, we use siblings, our linked schools and distance from the school as our key criteria to determine places.
 As we do not have a catchment area it is much easier for families who live in our community to secure a place.